YinJC/uk-tex-faq/FAQ-addtoreset.md

----
-layout: page
-title: Master and slave counters
+# Master and slave counters
----

 It's common to have things numbered ''per chapter'' (for example, in the standard [`book`](http://ctan.org/pkg/book) and [`report`](http://ctan.org/pkg/report) classes, figures, tables